norbjert/JDA4Spring/README.md

 `implementation 'xyz.norbjert:jda4spring:0.0.3'`

-if JDA itself updates to a new version and you really want to use the new feature(s) without waiting for me to update the dependencies you can try adding the newest version as a dependency yourself.
-Keep in mind this might break JDA4Spring if the newest JDA update has some breaking changes, which tends to happen sometimes.
-Here's an example on how you can instead use a different version of JDA:

-`implementation 'net.dv8tion:JDA:5.0.0-beta.${version}'`
-(replace ${version} with whatever version you want)

 Step 2: add the configuration with your discord bot api key, etc... either in the application.properties or (perferably) in a separate file, and set the config file location in the application.properties, for example: jda4spring.configFileLocation = src/main/resources/jda4spring.config